 Program Entry Phase

-Core Learning and Specialized Inquiry Phase
+Core Learning Phase

-Simultaneous with the completion of the integrated learning experiences, you will be engaged either individually, or with a group of fellow students, in
+Simultaneous with the completion of the core courses, you will be engaged either individually, or with a group of fellow students, in specialized inquiry (consisting of intentional, guided learning) within your chosen discipline, ministry practice, or

 Generative Learning Phase